bladedshard/PowerShell/README.md

 The script will provide a prompt for a description as to what you want and how you would like me to code the script for you.
 It will also provide a prompt for a way of contact so I am able to contact you after completion of the project.

-IMPORTANT,   Scripts will ONLY work on Windows Servers.
-If you want the scripts to work properly you must being run as administrator.
+4:   These scripts are built, tested and debugged specifically by me and then sent off to

 REQUIREMENTS:
-Administrator Rights
+Administrator Rights (Will NOT work without) and
-and
 Windows Server w/ powershell